JP / KR / TW corridor into the US

 Home-market reputation does not transfer.
 A keiretsu affiliation, chaebol background, or Taiwan tech-supply-chain position is invisible to an American buyer.
 Product quality is often higher than US competition, but the US buyer evaluates first on category clarity, explicit outcomes, and speed of proof.
 When the category anchor is missing, the quality differentiator is not seen.

 Both.
-The firm works with Japan, Korea, or Taiwan-headquartered groups opening or scaling a US operating entity, and with founder-operators entering the US directly.
-The shape of the engagement varies; the register problem is the same.
+GMA works with Japan, Korea, or Taiwan-headquartered groups opening or scaling a US operating entity, and with founder-operators entering the US directly.
+The shape of the engagement varies; the buyer-language problem is the same.

-No. The firm operates natively in English, German, and Russian.
+No. GMA operates natively in English, German, and Russian.
 Deliverables for the US audience are in English.
 Strategy and discovery are conducted in English.
 Home-market translations route through the operator's in-house team.

 B2B software, semiconductor-adjacent and industrial hardware, consumer premium and craft brands, precision manufacturing, fintech adjacent to regulated businesses, and professional services.
-Fit is confirmed in discovery.
+Fit is checked against the concrete US move.

-With an inquiry and a short discovery conversation in English.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in the discovery, not published.
+With an inquiry and an inquiry screening in English.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+Pricing is discussed after GMA knows the work needed.

 Tell us what the US is doing to your pipeline.